Lu3ky13/Hall-Of-Shame/README.md

 This is a list of IP addresses that have attacked my website.
 I will update it from time to time.
 If you are a security researcher and found your IP here, please contact this email
 To erase it

+Wondering how these IPs are set here?
+We got the ip from the server log.
+Those who used tools like Fuff for these types of attacks

 REQUEST AND IP addresses
 ```
   28402 212.126.114.129